 Pokemon Go’s Great League Remix puts a major twist on a familiar Go Battle League challenge, forcing trainers to rethink the Pokemon they’d usually have on their team.

-Season 8 of the Go Battle League rumbles on, and things have gone full circle as the Great League is once again returning to play.
+Season 9 of the Go Battle League has begun, and things have gone full circle as the Great League is once again returning to play.
 Running alongside it will be the Great League Remix, which switches the game up entirely.

 As well as the traditional 1500 CP limit on Pokemon in your team, the top 20 Pokemon used by Ace rank Trainers and above in the Great League will be banned from entry, meaning classics like Azumarill and Altaria are unavailable.